zengjilie/portfolio/content/posts/covid-kit/index.md

 **Development Tool** - WeChat Mini Program SDK, VSCode

 **Visualization Tool** - Apache ECharts
+{{< image src="/posts/covid-kit/8-dev.png" width=700 caption="`Development`" >}}

 ## Takeaways

-There is a huge difference between development and design.
-Designers and developers should have the basic understanding of each other's work to collaborate seamlessly.
+* There is are some differences between development and design.
+Designers and developers should have a basic understanding of each other’s work to collaborate seamlessly.

+* Optimization is very important when fetching and rendering huge datasets.